edwardandrew-a11y/Realtime_HALfred/README.md

 A Python-based realtime voice assistant powered by OpenAI's Realtime API and ElevenLabs TTS.
 HALfred is a sardonic, sharp-tongued AI companion with personality, capable of natural voice conversations and equipped with screen monitoring capabilities through MCP integration.

+> **Recent Updates:** Tool schemas have been improved with proper type enforcement, enum constraints, and conditional validation.
+See [TOOLS.md](TOOLS.md) for complete documentation.

 ## Overview

 Realtime HALfred uses: